bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

 In this section we hypothesize that a shared latent subspace exists between two image modalities where the agreement is maximized.
-Given a set of covariates of two modalities :math:`X_A` and :math:`X_B`, the goal is to find a common subspace :math:`\phi` where an arbitrary distance function :math:`d` can be applied
+Given a set of covariates of two modalities :math:`x_A` and :math:`x_B`, the goal is to find a common subspace :math:`\phi` where an arbitrary distance function :math:`d` can be applied
-It is expected that the distance is minimal when :math:`X_A` and :math:`X_B` belongs to the same client and maximal otherwise.
+It is expected that the distance is minimal when :math:`x_A` and :math:`x_B` belongs to the same client and maximal otherwise.

 First insights